Meet the teachers at The International - Academy and Boarding School of Denmark:

 Apart from her core subjects, Anine has experience as a dance instructor and a choirmaster; something she will put to good use at The International.
 Anine is trilingual - she speaks Afrikaans, Danish and English fluently.

-Anine is moving to Vedersø with her husband and two sons, Storm and Shaw.
+Anine lives in Vedersø with her husband Jon and two sons, Storm and Shaw.

 Paul is from Northern Ireland and after graduating from Queen’s University Belfast in 1984 he worked in a mixed secondary school for the next 24 years.
 For the last 7 years Paul has taught at various international schools in Denmark where he was responsible for the older students and for Cambridge IGCSE examinations.